 o Work Contract after end of program

-o Reimbursement for Tuition and Fees from company within first 2 years of employment
+o Reimbursement for Tuition and Fees from the company within the first 2 years of employment

-o Set of tools from company within first 3 years of employment
+o Set of tools from the company within the first 3 years of employment

 Students not selected for sponsorship may still complete the program and pay the standard Tuition and Fee costs.

 We welcome all students to compare CCA to other local Diesel programs.
 Our unique format and full-time program allows students to earn their Associates Degree quickly to get a career started.
 Please review the list of courses offered in our program.

 This program has been approved by and does require completion of specific courses.
 Below you can click on the link that will guide you to the College Catalog and course details.
 Coursework necessary to receive an A.A.S. in Diesel Power Mechanics.
 Each cohort has permission to list courses in varied order to serve students accordingly.